psf/fundable-packaging-improvements/FUNDABLES.md

 We need funding to ensure core packaging tools work well with each other;
 currently they aren't seamlessly interoperable.
-See [the integration-test project](https://github.com/pypa/integration-test) This will help us get faster at testing and rolling out bugfixes and features for **all** [Python packaging and distribution tools](https://packaging.python.org/key_projects): well-known projects like pip, virtualenv, and wheel, but also all the downstream projects that depend on them.
+See [the integration-test project](https://github.com/pypa/integration-test).
+This will help us get faster at testing and rolling out bugfixes and features for **all** [Python packaging and distribution tools](https://packaging.python.org/key_projects): well-known projects like `pip`, `virtualenv`, and `wheel`, but also all the downstream projects that depend on them.

 ### Revamp PyPI API

-The Python Package Index, a key platform for Python developers, has [a minimal API](https://warehouse.readthedocs.io/api-reference/) that does not implement [many features that users have requested](https://github.com/pypa/warehouse/labels/APIs%2Ffeeds).
+The [Python Package Index](https://pypi.org/), a key platform for Python developers, has [a minimal API](https://warehouse.readthedocs.io/api-reference/) that does not implement [many features that users have requested](https://github.com/pypa/warehouse/labels/APIs%2Ffeeds).
 The lack of a full-featured API in Warehouse (the PyPI codebase) blocks many improvements,